jackyzha0/jackyzha0.github.io/content/posts/play.md

 ---

 ## A re-worked definition
 Obviously, this is an exaggeration of the argument I'm hoping to make -- we clearly don't live in this caricature of a post-instrumental society.
-However, what we do live in is a society whose individuals are malleable to changing how they think.
+However, we *do* live in is a society that is malleable to change.

 Language is one of the only logically [decentralized](thoughts/decentralization.md) aspects of humanity.
-It is also one that has considerable effects on how we think through the mental models and heuristics that we allow people to construct.
+It is also one that has considerable effects on how we think about ourselves and the world.

 We started off this journey by asserting that our current accepted definition of play was inadequate.
-In its place, we offer a charcuterie of alternatives:
+In its place, we offer a plurality of alternatives:

 - Play is an *intrinsically* motivated activity.
 - Play is labour which is non-instrumental.